stephanuh/Develop-challenge/README.md

 ## Description

 This project has been challenging for me for someone who has never code before and this helped me learn more of what Node is and what features it has.
 I had a hard time connecting ```index.js``` with ```generateMarkdown.js``` and I found out I forgot to add "./utils/"(the smallest details do matter).
 I've done so many typos and unnecessary codes.
 The only problem I have is adding my license and I spend the entire day trying to solve it.
-In the future I will look back and lugh about this.
+In the future I will look back and laugh about this.

 ## Table of Contents